 Taoiseach Micheál Martin Faces Leadership Crisis After Presidential Candidate Implosion

-Taoiseach Micheál Martin is facing the most serious challenge to his leadership since taking office, after his chosen presidential candidate Jim Gavin was forced to withdraw from the race following the emergence of a past financial dispute, leaving Fianna Fáil without a candidate and triggering an internal review.
+Taoiseach Micheál Martin is facing the most serious challenge to his leadership since taking office, after his chosen presidential candidate Jim Gavin was forced to withdraw from the race following the emergence of a past financial dispute, leaving Fianna Fáil without a candidate and triggering an internal review that has exposed deep divisions within the party.

 Background